AndrewRBader/AlgoVisualizer_GenAssembly/README.md

 - front end with show visual representation of algorithms chosen and will show the java, javascript, and python code
 - will include JWT auth for user auth for practice as well

+- run npm i to install dependencies when clone down